 The results of this new pre-assessment were presented to key Thai stakeholders from industry, government and research agencies in February and April of 2017.
 Based on previous research using mitochondrial DNA analysis to confirm these are separate stocks (Willette, Santos and Leadbitter, 2016), the allocation of effort by Thai registered fishing vessels and the fleet and fishery characteristics the decision was made to initiate a FIP on the GoT stock only.

 This GoT longtail tuna FIP is being facilitated by WWF Thailand, involving partners from the Thailand Department of Fisheries (DoF), the Thai Tuna Industry Association (TTIA) and the Southeast Asian Fisheries Development Center (SEAFDEC).
-These four organization signed a Joint Declaration of Intent on May 29th, 2018 declaring their support for finalizing the Longtail Tuna FIP Action Plan and committing their respective organizations to implement activities for which they agree to take responsibility as part of the multi-stakeholder consultation process.
+These four organisation signed a Joint Declaration of Intent on May 29th, 2018 declaring their support for finalising the Longtail Tuna FIP Action Plan and committing their respective organisations to implement activities for which they agree to take responsibility as part of the multi-stakeholder consultation process.

 A FIP Steering Committee will be established under an agreement, with foundation members being DoF, TTIA, SEAFDEC and WWF.
 The FIP Steering Committee will serve as a vehicle for key decision-making and cross-sectoral collaboration to achieve FIP sustainability objectives.
 From time to time, as needed, ad-hoc members will join this committee to provide expert input and assist with specific issues and concerns.